Properly secure your bike and make sure it stays yours

 Just about everyone transports their bike from home to wherever they ride.
 So what do you do with your bike when you stop at a convenience store to get a drink?
 What if you make a quick stop on the way home to grab dinner?
 You should lock and secure your bike on your rack so that someone does not “borrow” your bike.
 After all, you worked so hard to buy!
 Pro tip: it never hurts to double-check that your lock is actually locked.

 If you have a roof rack chances are that you have locks built into your rack.
 Otherwise, you can easily get them from a shop that sells your brand of rack.
+You should make sure you have the correct roof rack for you car by visiting a site like Top Gear Advice.
 If you do not have locks or you have a rear rack for your car, then you can use a cable lock to secure your bike to your car.

 Anytime you lock your #bike, you should run the cable through the frame of the bike and your wheels as well.
 Click To Tweet